drewabney/drewabney.github.io/_pages/about.md

   - /about.html
 ---

 My research program focuses on studying the dynamics and development of perception, action, and cognition.
-I’m a postdoctoral scholar at Indiana University working with Drs.
-Chen Yu and Linda Smith.
-I’m lucky to be surrounded by dedicated mentors, stimulating collaborators, and wonderful researchers.
+I take a complex systems perspective to most of the problems that I study while utilizing and innovating quantitative and computational techniques/methods to better understand the rapidly changing behaviors of human infants.

 Research Topics:
 ----------------